By Tracie R. Dean, ARL Public AffairsApril 17, 2018

 Conference participants expressed interests in the ARL research efforts as well as the Open Campus and extended constructs, paving the way for potential future collaborations that will ultimately result in E&P improvements to benefit the warfighter.

-The U.S. Army Research Laboratory is part of the U.S. Army Research, Development and Engineering Command, which has the mission to ensure decisive overmatch for unified land operations to empower the Army, the joint warfighter and our nation.
+The U.S. Army Research Laboratory s part of the U.S. Army Research, Development and Engineering Command, which has the mission to provide innovative research, development and engineering to produce capabilities that provide decisive overmatch to the Army against the complexities of the current and future operating environments in support of the joint warfighter and the nation.
 RDECOM is a major subordinate command of the U.S. Army Materiel Command.